labasse/docker-gst/README.md

 - Ubuntu: `ubuntu-build`, `ubuntu-run`

 ## Editions
-- `dev` with gcc, libc, make, cmake and pkgconf for build; boost, ggtest and gstreamer as libraries; rsync, ssh and gdb for debug
+- `dev` with gcc, libc, make, cmake and pkgconf for build; boost (static) and gstreamer as libraries; rsync, ssh and gdb for debug
 - `build` same as dev without debugging tools
-- `run` gstreamer and boost libraries only.
+- `run` gstreamer and libraries only.

 ## For `alpine-dev` only